w3c/wai-media-guide/index.md

 <p>Accessible video and audio is essential for people with disabilities, and is <strong>useful for everyone</strong> in a variety of situations.
 For example, accessible video and audio content can be:</p>
 <ul>
-  <li>Used in loud environments where users cannot hear the audio.</li>
+  <li>Used in loud environments where users cannot hear the audio.
+For example, a bar, an airport, and another.</li>
-  <li>Used in quiet environments where users cannot turn on sound.</li>
+  <li>Used in quiet environments where users cannot turn on sound.
+For example, a library, when others are sleeping, and another.</li>
-  <li>Skimmed or read rather than watched or listened to, which is easier and quicker for many users.</li>
+  <li>Skimmed or read rather than watched or listened to.
+This is significantly easier and quicker for many users.
+Some want to skim the trasncript first before deciding whether or not to play the media.</li>
-  <li>Used without needing to download video files; for example, to save data on mobile.</li>
+  <li>Used without needing to download video files.
+For example, to save data on mobile.</li>
-  <li>Used by people who cannot understand the spoken language well and can understand the written language better.</li>
+  <li>Used by people who cannot understand the spoken language well and can understand the written language better.
+For example, people who are not native speakers of the language.</li>
+  <li>Used by people to help them learn to read.
+For example, children, adults, and people learning a new langauge.</li>
+  <li>Used offline, printed, or converted to Braille.</li>
-  <li>Better understood when users can  hear the information in audio and  see it in text at the same time. [reference]</li>
+  <li>Better understood when users can hear the information in audio and see it in text at the same time.
+For example, [reference].</li>
   <li>Better indexed by search engines.</li>
 </ul>
 <p>Some benefits of captions are illustrated in this 1-minute <a href="https://www.w3.org/WAI/perspective-videos/captions/">Video on  Captions <img src="{{ "/content-images/captions-video-still.jpg" | relative_url }}" alt="" style="float: right; margin-left: 2rem; clear:right; width: 30%; max-width: 220px">